nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * reportFocus: This is called when reporting track items to you (broadcaster).
 It's main job is to see if custom column order is defined (see below) and builds needed pieces if column order is specified.
 Later in 2020, column order handling was moved to track name getter.
 * Track comments: Routines related to working with comments for traks (see the previous section for details).
 * Announcing toggle state of tracks when Space is pressed.
+* Toggling column announcement inclusion and order between screen order and custom order (see column announcement order section for details).

 ### Birth of Track Dial: from hesitation to possibilities